-Their work is not going to be understanding if the boss wants them to work through lunch and they say,"No. I have to take my break and carefully measure out and eat my diabetic meal after I take my insulin."
+Their work is not going to be understood if the boss wants them to work through lunch, and they say, "No. I have to take my break and carefully measure out and eat my diabetic meal after I take my insulin."
 The boss is going to be angry at them for taking up time when they are needed elsewhere.
-The boss isn't going to understand a diabetic person needing time off of work twice a week (and even if they are, they're not going to pay them for it!) to go to the doctors.
-Luckily for me, I work at home as a writer, otherwise I would have had to be unemployed during that time.
+The boss isn't going to understand a diabetic person needing time off of work twice a week (and even if they are, they're not going to pay them for it!) to go to the doctor.
+Luckily for me, I work at home as a writer; otherwise, I would have had to be unemployed during that time.

 So there are a ton of diabetics who won't do things just because they don't have the time to do them.

 2. It's Not Simple

 A lot of people are "expert" nutritionists—okay, let's not give them credit where none is due.
 Let me start that sentence again.

 A lot of people who are just trying to get people to go on their diet and buy their book so they can make money, will shame diabetics.
 They'll say it's easy to get over diabetes.
 Just a simple exercise and diet routine will cure "everyone" of it.